 At one point, when it had seemed the snow fight was calming down a bit, someone behind me grabbed the back of my coat and stuffed snow in.
 I gasped as I felt the freezing snow on my neck and in my coat, and turned around to see Sirius beside himself with laughter.
 I ran at him and pushed him down in the snow, but he grabbed on to me as he fell and pulled me into the snow as well.
 We rolled over in the snow a couple times, and I ended up lying on my back, and Sirius was on top of me.

 “Get off me!”
 I said, and I squirmed to push him away but he had already got up quickly, looking rather embarrassed – a rare expression for him.

 I started to laugh.
 “Are you blushing?”
 I asked incredulously as I sat up.
 For once it seemed it was me who had him in the awkward situation rather than the other way around.

 Sirius stood up and offered me a hand, but I scowled and got up by myself.
-“Turning me down when I just confessed my love for you?” he teased, grinning.
+“Turning me down when I just confessed my love for you?” he teased.
 “I’m so hurt.”

-I came across Mark, the first-year whose quill I had borrowed before Christmas, in the common room again.
-He was in a chair by the fireplace; he and a couple of other first-years were all bent over a thick book I recognized as A History of Magic, one of my least favourite books in the world.
-I ran up to my dormitory, threw my coat and gloves onto my bed, and found Mark’s quill on my bedside table next to the autographed paper.
+After our snowball fighters had disbanded and gone to our separate houses, I came across Mark, the first-year whose quill I had borrowed before Christmas, in the common room again.
+He was in a chair by the fireplace; he and a couple of other first-years were all bent over a thick book I recognised as A History of Magic, one of my least favourite books in the world.
+I ran up to my dormitory, threw my coat and gloves onto my bed, and found Mark’s quill on my bedside table next to the autographed parchment.